quentinsf/icsv2ledger/README.md

 * When you are entering an account/payee name, you get _auto-completion_ if you press the Tab key.
 You don't have to match the _start_ of the name, so on my system, typing 'foo[tab]' inserts 'Expenses:Food'.

-* It stores the history in a mapping file, for converting transaction descriptions onto account/payee names.
+* It stores the history in a mapping file, for converting transaction descriptions onto payee/account names.
 You can also edit this by hand.
 It can load this in future as the basis of its guesses.
 It uses simple string-matching by default, but if you put a '/' at the start and end of a string it will instead be interpreted as a regular expression.

-* The account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
-(It runs `ledger accounts` to get the names).
+* The payee/account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
+(It runs `ledger payees` and `ledger accounts` to get the names).

 Command line options